wxGlade/wxGlade/sphinx/tutorial.rst

  2. Go to *Properties -> Widget*
  3. In the section "Style", enable :guilabel:`wxTE_MULTILINE` and :guilabel:`wxTE_READONLY`
  4. Go to *Properties -> Common*
- 5. Click the "..." button right to :guilabel:`Background` and select grey colour or |br|
+ 5. Click the "..." button right to :guilabel:`Background` and select :guilabel:`System Colour: wxSYS_COLOUR_BTNFACE` or |br|
-    just enter :guilabel:`#d4d0c8` into the text control.
+    another colour or just enter :guilabel:`wxSYS_COLOUR_BTNFACE` into the text control.

 The last step is to have a grey background.
 For single line read-only text controls, this is done automatically by wx, but not with multiple lines.